 - Student-generated art and design project in dining area

-An art gallery exists in Gertrude Sellards Pearson Residence Hall, one of 10 residence halls at the University of Kansas.
-The main lobby features a stylized mural of the 11 physiographic regions in Kansas (see below); and each lobby focuses on one area of the state.Click on an area of the photo to learn more.
+GSP's art gallery features a stylized mural of the 11 physiographic regions in Kansas in its main lobby (see below), and each lobby focuses on one area of the state.Click on an area of the photo to learn more.

 The panels were manufactured off site at Farm Fresh Graphics, located in Baldwin, Kansas.